 The UNCITRAL rules on conciliation define conciliation as a method of “amicable” settlement of disputes.
-In the introduction to the Optional Conciliatory Rules of the Permanent Court of Arbitration, it is admitted that conciliation bears all the advantages the same as that of mediation, arbitration.
-The advantages include it being a voluntary, flexible, amicable settlement, party based process, etc.
+In the introduction to the Optional Conciliatory Rules of the Permanent Court of Arbitration, it is admitted that conciliation bears all the advantages the same as that of mediation and arbitration.
+The advantages include it being a voluntary, flexible, amicable settlement, party-based process, etc.

 The rules also acknowledge the problems faced in the process of conciliation which includes the problem faced by parties while choosing a non-binding process and the hesitation by the parties to enter into conciliation.

 Conciliation is a process of settlement of disputes that have been widely spread throughout the centuries.
 In ancient cultures, parties in a dispute would visit the village oldmen for advice.
 They sought ways to resolve their dispute through the advice given by the old experienced men.
 Consequently, with the evolution of ADR, conciliation as an informal institutional practice gained popularity.
 This was furthered by the introduction of various guidelines framed to regulate the process of conciliation.